Pacific Fair: 1990s

 The first stage of the development opened in 1990 and was known as The Village.
 It saw the old teepees and kiosks in the centre replaced by an indoor two-level mall.

 The last stages of the redevelopment were complete in 1992 with the pink facade built on the roof tops, in which Pacific Fair became known as the 'Pink Palace'.
 It also saw the opening of the newly relocated four-level Myer department store which featured a central atrium and waterfall with a large skylight and glass-backed lifts which allowed shoppers a view over the coastal strip.
 The old Myer building became a two-level enclosed mall which opened in October 1992.

 In January 1994, the McDonnell & East department store ceased trading.
 This store was replaced by Target on the ground floor which opened in August and Toys "R" Us on the first level which opened in September.

-In 1997 12-screen Birch Carroll and Coyle Cinema opened with special screening of the special edition re-release of the 1977 film Star Wars.
+In 1997 12-screen Birch Carroll & Coyle Cinema opened with special screening of the special edition re-release of the 1977 film Star Wars.
 More than 3000 people attended that event at the cinema on its opening day.

 On 21 September 1998, the Japanese department store chain Daimaru opened after a $40m expansion of the centre.
 Despite having signed a lease on that section of the centre until 2024, the chain exited the Australian market entirely and the store was closed with only just over 3 years of trade on 31 January 2002.

-21st Century
+21st century

 2000s

 In 2002 Rebel Sport opened its store in the centre.

 To keep up with the population growth on the Gold Coast and continued growth in domestic and international tourism and as well competition from nearby centres such as Robina Town Centre, AMP Capital Partners and Westfield Group lodged a DA application to Gold Coast City Council in September 2007 to expand the total retail floor area by 83,372m² and add 1700 car spaces.
 The redevelopment proposal was to add a basement car park, an expanded replaced rooftop carpark, new mini majors, a second supermarket, specialty stores across two levels, a new cinema complex and after-hours dining options.
 Work on the redevelopment was expected to begin in mid 2008.
 However due to the Global financial crisis the plans on hold until 2013.